 · Hypnosis for drug and alcohol addiction- Let me be clear by saying that hypnosis is not a cure for drug or alcohol addiction.
 Addiction is a cunning and tricky disease.
 Rather, hypnosis should be viewed as an addition tool that a person can use while in recovery.

 Hypnosis can help an individual gain insight into past events or underlying concerns that are related to their addiction.
 While in a hypnotic state, it is possible that the participant can take in suggestions that deter drug and alcohol use which can help make coping with triggers more manageable.
+Moreover, by helping change the thinking, hypnosis helps individuals change their destructive habits easily with healthy habits.
+This is an important part of the hypnosis process resulting in long term success to eliminate addictions.

 There are a few different avenues that a person can take to find a hypnotist.
 One would be a personal referral.
 If you have someone in your life who has been working with a hypnotist, ask them if they are comfortable sharing a bit about their experience with you.
 What has helped and any downsides that they have seen.